PhucHauDeveloper/rayhunter-m7350v4/README.md

 ### 🚀 What's New in This Fork

 This customized fork brings major usability and feature upgrades over the original Rayhunter release:
+✅ Network Expansion (in progress): restore the original code so that M7350 can connect to wifi network and use as a repeater, making it better to use m7350 as a vpn

 ✅ OPKG Package Manager Included:
-Enjoy the flexibility to install whatever you need with 2.8MB of free space remaining.
+Enjoy the flexibility to install whatever you need with 2.7MB(or more if I automate the job of deleting all unused test and config files left by the firmware writer) of free space remaining.
 Explore available packages at [Entware Repository](http://bin.entware.net/armv7sf-k3.2/).

 ✅ Time Sync & Display Enhancements:
 The device now syncs time with your computer and displays it on the screen—alongside band, TTL, RSSI, RSRQ, and SNR—making the device more useful at a glance.